 Personal loans are those that can be used for a variety of uses, including vehicles, home repairs, vacations, education, and many more endless possibilities.
 Personal loans can be obtained from banks, financial investors, and other lending institutions including those found on the internet.
 It can be confusing to decide who to conduct business with.
-There are some questions you need to ask a potential licensed moneylender in SG before making any type of commitment on a personal loan.
+There are some questions you need to ask a potentially licensed moneylender in SG before making any type of commitment on a personal loan.

-- First, it is important for you to understand that as a customer or potential customer, you have the legal right to ask lenders questions.
+First, it is important for you to understand that as a customer or potential customer, you have the legal right to ask lenders questions.
 Do not conduct business with any lending company who is willing to answer your questions in detail.
 Be wary of lenders who tell you not to worry about the details or who try to rush you through the process.
-Both of these should be red flag indicators that something isn’t right
+Both of these should be red flag indicators that something isn’t right.

-- If it is not clearly stated, find out the maximum amount the lender offers for personal loans.
+If it is not clearly stated, find out the maximum amount the lender offers for personal loans.
 This way you can find out if the lender will even be able to meet your needs based on the amount of money you are looking for.

-- Next, ask questions about the personal loan terms.
+Next, ask questions about the personal loan terms.
 This will help you determine if the payment is going to fit your monthly budget.

-- Most personal loans decide within just a few days.
+Most personal loans decide within just a few days.
 Ask the lender what verifications you will need to provide as well as how soon they can have a decision after you provide all the necessary documentation.
-The verifications will vary, but should include ID, income, tax returns, and a completed loan application.
+The verifications will vary but should include ID, income, tax returns, and a completed loan application.

-- Many personal loan lenders will push the loan rate for you, especially if they are offering one that is lower than the competition.
+Many personal loan lenders will push the loan rate for you, especially if they are offering one that is lower than the competition.
 However, you should ask them to show you exactly how much the loan is going to cost you.
 Lenders can give you an itemization of all fees of the loan.
 You will want the information to compare with other lenders information.

-- Lastly, don’t forget to ask the loan company about prepayment.
+Lastly, don’t forget to ask the loan company about prepayment.
 If possible, you will want to pay your loan off early to save on interest you pay over the life of the loan.
 Some lenders will charge you a payment for prepayment.
 If you plan to pay the loan off sooner than it matures, then do not work with a lender who requires prepayment penalties as part of the personal loan offer.